 Even the best running shoes aren't fit for gym workouts – unless you spend most of your time on the treadmill, that is.
 No, for exercising, you need footwear meant to be used in the gym and is tailored for the type of workout you do.

-So, we tirelessly tested, reviewed and ranked shoes from every major workout shoe brand, including Under Armour, Inov-8, Nike, Reebok, Adidas and more, so you can choose one that fits your workout style the most.
+We tirelessly tested, reviewed and ranked shoes from every major workout shoe brand, including Under Armour, Inov-8, Nike, Reebok, Adidas and more, so you can choose one that fits your workout style the most.
 Need workout shoes for cross-training?
-Check out our best cross-training shoes guide now!
+Check out our best cross-training shoe guide now!

 How we test the best workout shoes

-There are as many different types of workouts as there are stars in the sky – have you heard about Happy Intensifying Interval Training yet? – and we don't think there is any one workout shoe that works well for all of them.
+There are as many different types of workouts as stars in the sky – have you heard about Happy Intensifying Interval Training yet?
+Is it possible for one workout shoe to be perfect for all of them?
+No, it isn't.

-Although, in most cases, manufacturers will tell you which workout their shoes are best suited for, it doesn't mean those shoes can't be used for other purposes, something we're always keen to find out.
+In most cases, manufacturers will tell you which workout their shoes are best suited for, but this doesn't mean those shoes can't be used for other purposes, something we're always keen to find out.